thubbs/http-status-code-checker/README.md

-# http-status-code-checker
-Takes array of URLs and monitors for non 200 status responses
+# HTTP status code hecker

+Check a list of URLs for their HTML status code.
+Any URL not returning a 200 (OK) status is displayed to the user.

+## User controllable variables

+*  _urls_ - add the URLs you want to check to this array
+* _sleep_time_ - set time between checking URL statuses
+* _loops_ - set how many times the program should check the URLs